hugocornellier/face_detection_tflite/README.md

 # face_detection_tflite

-A Dart/Flutter package that runs an on-device face analysis pipeline with TensorFlow Lite:
+A Dart/Flutter package that runs an on-device face and landmark detection with TensorFlow Lite:

 - Face detection (multiple SSD variants)
 - 468-point face mesh
-- Iris landmarks (both eyes)
+- Iris landmarks
-- Convenience end-to-end pipeline or step-by-step access
+- Convenient end-to-end pipeline or step-by-step access
-- CPU-only, pure Dart API designed for Flutter apps on mobile and desktop

 This package is a Flutter/Dart port inspired by and adapted from the original Python project **[patlevin/face-detection-tflite](https://github.com/patlevin/face-detection-tflite)**.
 Many thanks to the original author.